 Blooms of Episcia Flame Violet Houseplants

 The right lighting encourages blooms on the flame violet.
-Keep this plant in bright, indirect light for at least 8 hours a day.
+Keep this plant in bright, indirect light for at least eight hours a day.
 Avoid direct sunlight.
 Fluorescent lighting can also be used.
 When growing this houseplant for blooms under fluorescent lights, increase the time to 12 hours.
+Pinch back spent blooms to encourage the plant to bloom again.
+Feed every two weeks with a plant food high in phosphorus, a balanced houseplant food mixed at half strength or an African violet food.